JoaoPedro1999/gobarber-frontend/README.md

 After this process was finished, run `yarn start` or `npm run start`

-The application will open in `http://localhost:3000`
+The application will open on `http://localhost:3000` in your browser